Expanding Your Business To Different Countries – Keeping Social Media Local…

 3. Not Researching the Target Markets when expanding your business

-Just as with your US audience, expanding into new markets means identifying the perfect target market for your product.
-In the US, for instance, your target market might be adult women, but in Asia your perfect market might be teenagers.
+Just as with your UK audience, expanding into new markets means identifying the perfect target market for your product.
+In the UK, for instance, your target market may be adult women, but in Asia your perfect market might be teenagers.
 Keep in mind that you have to craft your social media messages to the emotional response of your target market.
 One insensitive post can damage your brand and make it difficult to regain ground.

 You also have to be sensitive about each regional market you enter.
 It is important to keep the values and concerns of your international customers in mind.
 For example, if you’re going to run a sales promotion for your products, be sure that you time it properly.
 If you sell food products, you might want to wait until after a period of fasting to post messages about them on social media.
 You may have to run the sale at different times in different countries.